thegrumpys/odop/client/docs/Help/DesignTypes/Spring/Compression/alerts.md

 ## Buckling concern
 A spring of these dimensions and loading has a tendency to buckle.

+Increase OD_Free or reduce L_Free in order to reduce the tendency to buckle.

 Operation in a hole (tube) or over a post (rod) may resist the buckling.
 Friction may reduce the spring force.
 Cyclic applications may need lubrication.